animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 In our new `Book` class definition, we annotated the `author` field with `@Indexed` and the `title` field with `@LuceneIndexed`.
-Also, the `isbn` field had previously been annotated with Spring Data’s `@Id` annotation, which identifies the field containing the unique identifier for `Book` instances, and, in Spring Data for GemFire, the `@Id` annotated field or property is used as the key in the Region when storing the entry.
+Also, the `isbn` field had previously been annotated with Spring Data's `@Id` annotation, which identifies the field containing the unique identifier for `Book` instances, and, in Spring Data for GemFire, the `@Id` annotated field or property is used as the key in the Region when storing the entry.